davidorme/Masters_GIS/practicals/practical_1/practical_1.md

 ireland <- st_polygon(list(ireland))
 ```

 We can combine these into a simple feature column (`sfc`), which also allows us to set the coordinate reference system (`crs` or projection) of the data.
-The mystery `4326` is explained later on!
+The mystery `4326` in the code below is explained later on!

 One other thing to note here is that `sf` automatically tries to scale the aspect ratio of plots of geographic coordinate data based on their latitude - this makes them look less squashed.
 We are actively suppressing that here by setting an aspect ratio of one (`asp=1`).